nartallax/runtyper/README.md

 // TODO: validator option to allow/disallow extra data on objects, and dont forget about indexed/mapped types
 // TODO: validator option to enum checking: just type string/number, or by value set
-// TODO: cleanup option after all the validators are built change transformer type to "program" in test tsconfig more tests for relative relations of unknown, never and any (infer, intersection, union) docs about optional === undefined post-simplification processing (updating the union types?)
+// TODO: cleanup option after all the validators are built more tests for relative relations of unknown, never and any (infer, intersection, union) post-simplification processing (updating the union types?)